Stop Wasting Food. Start Feeding Children.

-Timothy Katumbu, 60, and his wife Alice, from Mchoka village, used to keep their produce in a locally-made granary and would lose part of that to rodents.
-He also struggled to find buyers for his produce, as the quality was damaged by poor storage conditions.
-Following the construction of a warehouse in his area, he has had a safe place to store his crops since 2016.
+Timothy Katumbu and his wife Alice used to keep their produce in a locally-made granary and would always lose a large portion of it to rodents.
+They also struggled to find buyers for their produce, because the quality was damaged by poor storage conditions.
+Following the construction of a modern warehouse in their neighborhood, Timothy and Alice now have a safe place to store their crops.

-“I’ve also learned to keep records, which help me better understand how much profit I make, record my expenses and plan better for the next season.
-Now I farm for business not just to feed my family.”
+The money allows them to buy more than enough food for their family and reinvest the extra cash: “I’ve also learned to keep records, which help me better understand how much profit I make, record my expenses and plan better for the next season.
+Now I farm for business, not just to feed my family.”

-Rufina Deodatu, 44, from Khalachulu village, joined the Gwiritse Cooperative in 2016 and started storing her produce in the warehouse in 2017.
-Unlike in the past, through the cooperative she now has access to loans.
-She also receives vital market information which helps her fetch better prices.
+Rufina Deodatu, 44, has four children.
+She joined the Gwiritse Cooperative and started storing her produce in the warehouse in 2017.
+Through the cooperative, she now has access to loans and receives up-to-date market information which helps her fetch better prices.

 “Previously I was selling my produce to vendors who always dictated the prices.
 Being an individual seller, I had no power to negotiate.
 Since I joined the cooperative, I’ve seen the power of numbers: We can negotiate better prices with traders — if one declines, we move to the next till we get the right prices for our produce,” she says.

 “Before, I would struggle to even buy soap, sugar, cooking oil and other food needs.
-Now I can afford these, and I can comfortably pay school fees for my four children,” Rufina adds.
+Now I can afford these, and I can comfortably pay school fees for my four children.”

 “I’ve used part of the money from previous years to buy livestock.
 I sell the livestock to buy fertilizers.
-I also use dung from the livestock in my gardens,” concludes Rufina.
+I also use dung from the livestock in my gardens,” she says with a big smile.

-With funding from Flanders International Cooperation Agency, WFP has trained 61,000 members of farmer organizations, 49 percent of whom were women, in post-harvest seed handling, seed grading, seed storage, bagging, warehouse management and financial management.
+In total, the United Nations World Food Programme (WFP) has trained over 90,000 farmers, 49 percent of whom were women, in post-harvest seed handling, storage, bagging, warehouse management and financial management.